Majorca, the holiday island that caters for all types of travel

 The combination still helps pull in six million tourists every year, with stag and hen parties flying into Palma airport, along with the Spanish Royal family and actor Michael Douglas (he and Catherine Zeta-Jones have got a place in Deia).

-The island caters for all, and is non-discriminatory as tourism is now it’s biggest earner.
+The island caters for all, and is non-discriminatory as tourism is now its biggest earner.
 Waterparks and beach clubs have been added to golf clubs and shopping as leisure options.
-It’s a holiday island.
+It’s a holiday island plenty of activities and sights to keep visitors occupied.

 But the old way of life has never been subsumed.
 Fishermen still potter around the harbours, a wooden train still chugs daily from Palma to Soller and 70 markets still operate across the island.